Clogged Shower Drain? DIY Solutions & When to Call a Plumber

 Why does my shower drain keep clogging even after I clear it?

 Recurring clogs indicate underlying problems beyond simple hair accumulation.
 Possible causes include mineral buildup from hard water narrowing your pipes, deteriorating pipe interiors creating rough surfaces where debris catches, inadequate pipe slope preventing proper drainage, or main sewer line issues affecting multiple fixtures.
-If clogs return within two weeks of clearing, schedule a professional inspection to identify and address the root cause rather than continuing temporary fixes.
+If clogs return within two weeks of clearing, schedule a professional camera inspection to identify and address the root cause rather than continuing temporary fixes.

 Are chemical drain cleaners safe for shower drains?